Connecting to public registries

 You can use private registries to pull Docker images into Cloud 66, but they must first be connected to your account.
 (If you are hosting an image in Google Container Registry or Google Artifact Registry, please see the section below.)

 - Click on your account avatar (top-right) and select Account Settings

 - Click External Services in the Settings panel

 - Click on ADD A PROVIDER or click on + if you already have one and want to add a second one.

-- Fill in the details for your repository and click Save
+- Fill in the details for your registry and click Save

-Once your repository is connected, you can use the same URL format as above to pull images into Cloud 66.
+Once your registry is connected, you can use the same URL format as above to pull images into Cloud 66.